aridjayarecipes/cutesrecipes.web.app/content/post/1717-recipe-of-any-night-of-the-week-paella.md

 Paella is one of the most popular of current trending foods on earth.
 It is enjoyed by millions every day.
 It's easy, it's fast, it tastes delicious.
 Paella is something which I've loved my whole life.
 They are fine and they look wonderful.

 Paella is a rice dish originally from Valencia.
-For this reason, many non-Spaniards view it as Spain's national dish, but Spaniards almost unanimously consider it to be a dish from the Valencian region.
+For this reason, many non-Spaniards view it as Spain&#39;s national dish, but Spaniards almost unanimously consider it to be a dish from the Valencian region.
 Valencians, in turn, regard paella as one of their identifying symbols. Паэлья с морепродуктами (Paella Marinera).
 Paella is, without a doubt, the indisputable queen of all dining in Spain, since it is one of the dishes that, while not As happens with many other recipes, both Spanish and international, paella, while a.

 To begin with this recipe, we must first prepare a few ingredients.
 You can cook paella using 14 ingredients and 3 steps.
 Here is how you cook it.